On the Descartes-Frenicle-Sorli and Dris Conjectures Regarding Odd Perfect Numbers: Open Problems

-Note at this point that Conjectures 1 and 2 are consistent with those of Sorli and Dris.

-Lastly, it might be feasible to try to come up with a proof for $n < q$ (thereby proving $k = 1$ as a consequence), then coming up with a separate proof for $k > 1$ (from which it follows that $q < n$), in order to finally show that, indeed, there are no odd perfect numbers.
+The best course of action at this point would be to come up with a proof for the Descartes-Frenicle-Sorli Conjecture, in order to finally show that there are indeed no odd perfect numbers.
+Or perhaps this research direction is misguided, as the recent article \cite{Nielsen} would show?